 Click HERE for more information about Maryland’s Headlight and Windshield Wiper Law.

 Maryland law strictly forbids driving while impaired by alcohol or other drugs.
 The alcohol limit for DUI is set at .07 blood alcohol concentration, one of the lowest in the nation.
 Our laws for impaired driving are strictly enforced and our penalties are severe.
 The minimum lawful drinking age is 21 years.

-Collison Information Exchange Form in your car); and render aid.
+Maryland law requires that you stop; exchange drivers licenses, vehicle registration, and insurance information; and render aid.
 If possible, remove your vehicle from travel lanes.
 Typically, police will NOT investigate an accident if no one is injured and the vehicles can be driven from the scene.